Marathon 2: Durandal: Gameplay

 While Marathon 2 retains many of the core elements of gameplay of its predecessor, Marathon 2 has a very different feel, primarily because it uses an expanded engine and the setting of the game is different.

 The game's interface has been changed, with the view of the player being much wider than in Marathon (which was smaller to improve game performance) and now taking up the lion's share of the screen, displaying the player's health and oxygen bars horizontally at the bottom of the screen rather than on the left vertically above the motion sensor.
 Virtually all of the graphics and sounds have been replaced; instead of background music for the audio accompaniment of gameplay, Marathon 2 employs ambient sounds such as wind or alarms.
-Unlike its prequel which takes place on the UESC Marathon ship, Marathon 2 takes place primarily in outdoor environments.
+Unlike its predecessor which takes place on the UESC Marathon ship, Marathon 2 takes place primarily in outdoor environments.
 Levels tend to be larger, open, brighter, faster-paced, and far more dynamic than those of Marathon.

 Marathon 2 adds one new weapon, the shotgun.
 Like the pistol, a player who finds two shotguns can wield both simultaneously.
 Some of the dynamics of existing weapons have been changed, such as that of the pistol which now carries eight bullets per magazine instead of seven, the total redesign of the Enforcer's alien weapon from a machinegun to a flamethrower, and allowing the player to use both fists.
 Some creatures have been added and others dropped, and the dynamics of some of the retained creatures have been changed.
 For instance, the civilians, completely defenseless in Marathon, now carry pistols they can use to defend themselves (and with which they will shoot the player if attacked).
 Items can teleport into a level, as can creatures, some of whom can also teleport out.
 Although the player still primarily replenishes health and oxygen at wall stations, Marathon 2 features health and oxygen canisters the player can pick up.